Israeli-occupied territories: Background

-Both of these territories were part of Mandate Palestine, and both have populations consisting primarily of Palestinians Arabs, including significant numbers of refugees who fled or were expelled from Israel and territory Israel controlled after the 1948 Arab–Israeli War.
+Both Gaza Strip and the West Bank were part of Mandate Palestine, and both have populations consisting primarily of Palestinian Arabs, including significant numbers of refugees who fled or were expelled from Israel and territory Israel controlled after the 1948 Arab–Israeli War.
 Today, Palestinians make up around half of Jordan's population.

 Jordan occupied the West Bank, including East Jerusalem, from 1948 to 1967, annexing it in 1950 and granting Jordanian citizenship to the residents in 1954 (the annexation claims and citizenship grants were rescinded in 1988 when Jordan acknowledged the Palestine Liberation Organization (PLO) as the sole representative of the Palestinian people).
 Egypt administered the Gaza Strip from 1948 to 1967 but did not annex it or make Gazans Egyptian citizens.
 Until 1959, it was de-jure part of the All-Palestine Protectorate, an Egyptian client state.
 It was then administered as part of the United Arab Republic.